aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/math-objects/get-all/_index.md

 weight: 20
 ---

-This REST API allows you to get all OfficeMath objects that are defined in the document.
+This REST API retrieves all `OfficeMath` objects from a document.

 ## REST API